cybercharu/task2/README.md

 # task2
 ## Exploratory Data Analysis
 ### how to use
--download the dataset from kaggle link: https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset/data -Open vs code
+- download the dataset from kaggle link: https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset/data
+- Open vs code
---check python is downloaded,if yes continue otherwise first download it. check using this command : python --version
+-- check python is downloaded,if yes continue otherwise first download it. check using this command : python --version
---Open jupyter notebook using ctrl+shift+P create New Jupyter Notebook and save the file in Json format -- import pandas as pd
+-- Open jupyter notebook using ctrl+shift+P
+   create New Jupyter Notebook and save the file in Json format -- import pandas as pd
 -- check pandas version: pd.__version__
 -- import io